 As these numbers break down, an organization that implements CRM for 50 users with an average annual salary of $60,000, in which half an hour per day per employee is spent on gathering information, 15 minutes on entering and linking data across systems, and 10 employees have reporting tasks, will be missing out on $1,116 per day, $27,083 per month, and $325.000 per year.
 In three years, the organization will have lost out on a potential $975,000 for not having implemented a CRM solution.
 That’s right, almost one million dollars.

-To wrap things up, here is a comprehensive list of pertinent 2017 CRM statistics that all marketers should know.
+To wrap things up, here is a comprehensive list of CRM statistics:

 - 79% of leads never convert (Pardot)